amakor97/portfolio/Readme.md

 ### Maroon

 This is an example of three-paged (landing, catalog & one product page) fake e-shop site.
 Three main layouts for different resolutions (breakpoints are 768px and 1366px).
 Product data retrieving is made with fetch function, all product cards render dynamically.

+## Test tasks

+### FunBox

+This is a React-based card-select layout example.
+You can toggle cards, active cards will change their color and text.